oxivanisher/sensor-network/README.md

 # Hardware setup
 ## Wire the DHT22
-10kOhm Resistor from VCC to DATA
+* 10kOhm Resistor between DHT 22 VCC and DHT 22 DATA
-DATA Pin to Pin D4 on a NodeMCU board
+* DHT 22 DATA pin to D4 on a NodeMCU or D1 mini board
+* DHT 22 VCC pin to 3.3V pin
+* DHT 22 GND to some ground pin

 ```
    _ _ __ _ _